gatech-epic-power/epically-powerful/docs/source/pages/setup/actuators.md

       :::

 ### V2.0 actuators in Servo Mode
-The CubeMars actuators can optionally be operated in "servo mode" allowing for direct current control.
+The CubeMars actuators can optionally be operated in "Servo mode" allowing for direct current control.
 These instructions are based off of this [video from CubeMars](https://www.youtube.com/watch?v=k4ClvZlc7JI), which we recommend viewing as well.
+We recommend using MIT mode (see above), as it operates within the recommended CubeMars specifications.
+In Servo, mode the Epically Powerful code will not automatically warn or saturate when rated torques are reached.
 1. Connect the R-Link module to the computer via USB and to the actuator's CAN and UART ports
     ![tmotor21](/res/tmotor2_1.png){width="700"}